-- Prerequisite: PPLE 210 or consent of instructor
+Prerequisite: PPLE 210

-- Offering: Alternate years
+Offering: Alternate years

-- Instructor: Michaux
+Instructor: Michaux

 PPLE 330 Topics in Public Policy (1)

 This course examines the American public policy process through a case study approach.
 Attention will be paid to issues of policy formation and implementation with a focus on the role of national and state institutions in altering policy outcomes.
 Case studies will vary but may include: tax and budget policy, crime, education, housing, health care, morality policies.